coq/platform/doc/README~8.15~beta1.md

 This README file is for **Coq Platform 2022.01.0 with Coq 8.15.0**.
 The README files for other versions are linked in the main [README](../README.md).

 This version of Coq Platform 2022.01.0 includes Coq 8.15.0 from  01/2022.
-This is **preview release** of Coq Platform for Coq 8.15.0 mostly intended for package maintainers.
+This is a **beta release** of Coq Platform for Coq 8.15.0.
+It includes all packages, but some package versions might still change.

 The Coq Platform supports four levels of installation extent:
 **base**, **IDE**, **full** and **extended** and a few **optional** packages.